Nukro/cloud/own_report_zh.md

 ## Technical Problems
-On which steps above did you have technical problems?
-What was the problem?
-How did you solved it?
-If you proceed to Part 3, how did you implement the load balancing?
-Make subparagraphs for each point.
-Make this summary together in your group.

 ### Can't use ceph command
 * Step: Access to ceph command
 * What: Encountered a "command not found" or permission error when trying to run `ceph` directly on the host.
-* Solved via: Using `sudo cephadm shell` before the command to enter the Ceph container environment, ensuring that the `ceph` CLI and its dependencies are properly available.
+* Solved via: Using `cephadm add-repo --release squid` & `cephadm install ceph-common` to install the ceph cli, ensuring that the `ceph` CLI and its dependencies are properly available.

 ### Can't add Hosts to Cluster
 * Step: Adding new Host to Cluster